kis11/robo-advisor/README.md

 pip install -r requirements.txt
 ```

 Step 4: Get an API Key from AlphaVantage.
 You can do so here: https://www.alphavantage.co/.
-Sign up and put your API key somewhere safe offline.
+Sign up and put your API key on your clipboard.
 Then create a .env file in your roboadvisor folder on your Desktop.
 In your text editor, navigate to your .env file, and within the file, set the following variable:

 ```sh
 ALPHAVANTAGE_API_KEY="abc123"